 What Are The Determinants Of Supply

-Nov 10, 2025 · 9 min read
+9 min read

 The quantity of a good or service that producers are willing and able to offer to the market at a given price and time is what we call supply.
-However, supply is not determined solely by price; rather, several factors affect producers' decisions about how much to supply.
+That said, supply is not determined solely by price; rather, several factors affect producers' decisions about how much to supply.
 Understanding these determinants of supply is essential for comprehending market dynamics and predicting how changes in these factors may impact prices and availability of goods and services.

 Price of the Good or Service